CIVITAS-John/pyannote-whisper/README.md

 For more detailed documentation, look for the upstream repository.
 This repository provides very simple shell scripts to help people without any ML experiences to start using OpenAI Whisper (the AI for transcribing) and/or pyannote (the AI to make speaker labels).

 ## Setup everything
+* You need to first register a Huggingface account.
+* Then, generate a [Huggingface Token](https://huggingface.co/settings/tokens).
+Click `New token` and set the role to `Read`.

 ### Windows
 Throughout the process, we will be in the Windows Subsystem of Linux (WSL) version 2.
 * First, install WSL2 with [Ubuntu 22.04](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support).